xqbumu/go-novel-reader/PLAN.md

 3.  **Multi-Novel Library:** Manage a library of multiple novels.
 4.  **Individual Progress Saving:** Keep track of the last read chapter for each novel in the library.
 5.  **Active Novel:** Maintain the concept of a currently "active" novel for reading commands.
+6.  **Auto-Next Chapter:** Optionally configure the application to automatically read the next chapter upon completion of the current one.

 ## Technical Choices